 Restore the firmware

-Once you've installed the new SSD modules, restore the firmware on the Apple T2 Security Chip and erase the internal flash storage on your Mac.
+After you install the new SSD modules, restore the firmware on the Apple T2 Security Chip and erase the internal flash storage on your Mac.

-Find out how to install and replace parts in your Mac Pro (2019).
+Learn how to install and replace parts in your Mac Pro (2019).